Skip to content

 To hear any appeal in respect of a decision taken by the Staff Dismissal Committee.

-* The Clerk to these committees may not be a governor or a member of the committee though, in the absence of the appointed Clerk, the committee may appoint one of their number for that meeting.
+• The Clerk to these committees may not be a governor or a member of the committee though, in the absence of the appointed Clerk, the committee may appoint one of their number for that meeting.

 Performance Management Governors and Review Officer

+The Governing Body will appoint a Review Officer to deal with any complaints made by the Headteacher.
 The Review Officer will be the Chair of the governing body where s/he has not been one of the Performance Management governors.

 Teachers and other staff working at the school may not be the Performance Management governors or the Review Officer.

-Training Co-ordinator Governor
+Training Coordinator Governor

-The role of the Training Co-ordinator governor should be to take a lead responsibility for ensuring that governing body training and development takes place.
+The role of the Training Coordinator governor should be to take a lead responsibility for ensuring that governing body training and development takes place.

-The remit for the Training Co-ordinator Governor should include:
+The remit for the Training Coordinator Governor should include:

 Taking the lead on the development of school based resources for governors which may include: